-Ampeg is a notable amplifier brand.
-Its Ampeg Scrambler (link to check the price on Amazon) is an excellent overdrive circuit built into a pedal format.
+Ampeg is a notable amplifier brand, and the Ampeg Scrambler (link to check the price on Amazon) is an excellent overdrive circuit built into a pedal format.

-Ampeg is known for their awesome bass amplifiers.
-Overdrive is based on overdriving amplifiers so it makes perfect sense that the company would be capable of producing one of the best bass overdrive units in the world.
+Ampeg is known for its awesome bass amplifiers.
+Overdrive is based on overdriving amplifiers, so it makes perfect sense that the company would be capable of producing one of the best bass overdrive units in the world.

-Blend the distorted signal in with the direct in the perfect mix with the Blend knob.
-Use the Treble knob to bring in more high end a saturation.
+Blend the distorted signal in with the direct signal in the perfect mix with the Blend knob.
+Use the Treble knob to bring in more high-end saturation.

 This all-analog true bypass bass overdrive pedal is one of the best in the world.
 It sounds just like an overdrive bass amp and is built is a durable all-metal chassis that fits perfectly on a pedalboard.

 Ampeg is featured in My New Microphone's Top 11 Best Bass Guitar Amplifier Brands In The World.